khandkershahed/Laravel12-Boilerplate/README.md

-# Laravel Multi-Auth
+# Laravel 12 Boilerplate

-Customized Laravel Breeze to support multi-auth (separate admin from user table), and multiple user roles.
+Customized Laravel Breeze to support multi-auth (separate admin from user table), and multiple user roles for Laravel 12.

 ## Installation